An “AI Model Component” Note for Open Source Licenses

 Point (e) is intentionally flexible: when data cannot be redistributed (privacy, copyright, volume), a description sufficient to reconstitute an equivalent is enough.
 This is a pragmatic approach, comparable to the way the GPL requires “scripts used to control compilation and installation” rather than the compiler itself.

-The Exception Text
+The Text of the Note

-AI Model Component Exception
+AI Model Component Note

-Additional permission for software incorporating AI model components
+Interpretive clarification for software incorporating AI model components

-0. Definitions.
+0. Definitions

-An “AI Model Component” means any part of the Program whose behavior is determined, in whole or in part, by a machine learning model — including but not limited to trained parameters (weights, biases, embeddings), model configuration files, calibration data, quantization tables, or any other artifact whose modification is necessary to adapt, correct, or improve the behavior of that part of the Program.
+An “AI Model Component” means any part of the Program whose behavior is determined, in whole or in part, by a machine learning model – including but not limited to trained parameters (weights, biases, embeddings), model configuration files, calibration data, quantization tables, or any other artifact whose modification is necessary to adapt, correct, or improve the behavior of that part of the Program.
+Whether an AI Model Component falls within this definition is determined by the role it plays in the Program’s behavior, and not by the technical form of its packaging or by its conceptual independence from the surrounding code.
+For the avoidance of doubt, an AI Model Component is part of the Program; the fact that its behavior results from learned parameters rather than from explicitly programmed instructions does not, by itself, take that Component outside the scope of the Applicable License when it is distributed as part of the Program.
+Sections 2(a), 2(b) and 2(c) below identify the configurations in which a model is not considered part of the Program.

 (b) the trained parameters (weights, biases) in a standard or well-documented format;